nikeee/lean-s3/README.md

    30.99x faster than @aws-sdk/s3-request-presigner
 ```

 Don't trust this benchmark and run it yourself[^2].
 I am just some random internet guy trying to tell you [how much better this s3 client is](https://xkcd.com/927/).
-For `PUT` operations, it is ~1.45x faster than `@aws-sdk/client-s3`.
+For `PUT` operations, it is ~1.5x faster than `@aws-sdk/client-s3`.
 We still work on improving these numbers.

+See [BENCHMARKS.md](./BENCHMARKS.md) for more numbers and how to run it yourself.
+PRs for improving the benchmarks are welcome!

 ## Why not lean-s3?
 Don't use lean-s3 if you